Discovering Meditation Home Page Next Talk

 Retreatant: How can I be in the present moment, and also find solutions for my problems?

 It is a very useful question.
-It is interesting that when I said: Observe your thoughts, I never spoke about being in the present moment.
-Because thoughts are always about the past and the future, so the question of the present doesn't arise.
+It is interesting that when I said: Observe your thoughts.
+I never spoke about being in the present moment.
+Because thoughts are always about the past and the future, so the question of the present doesn’t arise.
 So in everyday life please forget about being in the present moment!
 What is important in everyday life is, as I said, that from morning till night there is a continuity of thoughts.
 So just find out, just learn about it.
 It has nothing to do with being in the present.
 Any other question?

 Retreatant: I do not have a question but I would like to tell an experience.
-I wanted to do my `homework', so I wanted to examine where my ideas come from.
+I wanted to do my ‘homework’, so I wanted to examine where my ideas come from.
 I found it takes a long time for a thought to come.
 A thought only came when I stopped trying to examine the process.

 So thank you for sharing the experience.
 Any other questions?

-I would like to say a word about the exercise I gave, listening to sounds.
+I would like to say a word about the exercise I gave - listening to sounds.
 It shows how strongly conditioned we are by words.
-When we hear sounds, how we feel compelled to recognise and label the sounds.
+When we hear sounds, we feel compelled to recognise and label the sounds.
 And then by recognising the sounds we can create a big story.
 So it is a very interesting exercise to experiment with, to explore, to see what happens if you can just listen to sounds without the words, without the past associations, just the sounds.

 Retreatant: I have another experience.